scoufal1/cs312-final-project/README.md

 ### Camera Motion and Particle-Mouse Interaction

 The user can rotate the camera around the origin by dragging with the left mouse down.
 SHIFT+Drag with the left mouse button down moves the camera towards and away from the origin.
+The user can also click and drag particles to move them.

 https://user-images.githubusercontent.com/48161551/118842463-398c4a80-b897-11eb-876e-9b4e46a5c0b8.mov